takumakanari/fluent-plugin-redmine/README.md

 and here is optional configuration:

     project_id  myproject # projectId of redmine
+    category_id 70        # categoryId of tickets
-    tag_key my_tag       # 'tag' is used by default
+    tag_key my_ tag       # 'tag' is used by default
     debug_http  true      # set debug_http=true of Net::HTTP module, false is used by default

 ### placeholders